Best Sensual Films List

 finally realizing she can't have him at all.

-The jump cuts are famous and many classic scenes are seemingly improvisational, but there's a James Dean quality
+Seberg forever.
+The jump cuts are famous and many classic scenes are seemingly improvisational, but there's a

-nice is the romantic tragedy as it suddenly happens at the end.
-Adding a lot of flavor to the film
+work.
+What's also nice is the romantic tragedy as it suddenly happens at the end.
+Adding a lot of flavor to

-is the Mexican grittiness.
-The overall result is the hard-to-capture foreign quality that's more poetic than anything else.
+the film is the Mexican grittiness.
+The overall result is the hard-to-capture foreign quality that's more poetic

 Bill Duke shows what style is all about, and he does this with a big dose of neo-noir.
 Laurence Fishburne